Montenegro Advance Payment Invoice and Correction Rules

 A Practical Control Checklist for Accountants and AP Teams

-For Montenegro advance payment invoice rules, the safest control is to review the transaction as one chain, not as isolated documents:
+For Montenegro advance payment invoice rules, review the transaction as one chain rather than as isolated documents:

-• Tie the final invoice back to the advance stage.
-Check that the final invoice clearly reflects the earlier advance, that the amounts reconcile, and that your team can see how the advance stage was cleared rather than taxed twice.
+• Tie the final invoice back to the advance.
+Check that the final invoice reflects the earlier advance and reconciles cleanly, so the advance stage is cleared rather than taxed twice.

 • Preserve one traceable document chain.
-Your working file should let a reviewer move from original invoice, to advance invoice, to final invoice, to any later correction, to any fiscal receipt generated in parallel, with clear references, dates, and amounts at each step.
+A reviewer should be able to move from original invoice, to advance invoice, to final invoice, to any later correction, to any fiscal receipt generated in parallel, with clear references, dates, and amounts at each step.

 Invoice Data Extraction